-Prior to the closing of our initial public offering, we maintained the 2011 Plan, pursuant to which we made grants of non-qualified stock options to eligible employees and other service providers.
-Generally, options granted under the 2011 Plan had a term of 10 years or less, vested monthly over a 12-month period and remained exercisable for 30 days after the date of grantee's cessation of service with the Company, and three months upon disability or death.
+Prior to the closing of our December 2020 initial public offering, we maintained the 2011 Plan, pursuant to which we made grants ofion-qualified stock options to eligible employees and other service providers.
+Generally, options granted under the 2011 Plan have a term of 10 years or less, vested monthly over a 12-month period and remain exercisable for 30 days after the date of grantee's cessation of service with the Company, and three months upon disability or death.
 However, Daniel Kalman, a scientific founder of the Company, received a fully-vested non-qualified stock option grant with respect to 1,748,312 shares of our common stock in 2011, which option will remain exercisable through the option expiration date, which is the 20th anniversary of the date of grant, notwithstanding his earlier cessation of service.
-Directors' options remain exercisable until their expiration date, which is the 10th anniversary of the date of the grant including after a director's cessation of service.
+Directors' options granted pursuant to the 2011 Plan remain exercisable until their expiration date, which is the 10th anniversary of the date of the grant including after a director's cessation of service.

-Options could be exercised upon the delivery of written notice to the Company by the optionee, along with payment in cash or check, or such other method as the committee administering the 2011 Plan allowed in its discretion.
-Under the 2011 Plan, there was no automatic acceleration of vesting of the options on a change in control, but the committee had the discretion to, among other things, accelerate the vesting of outstanding options, provide that unexercised options would expire on the change in control, require the acquirer to grant replacement awards in lieu of the existing options, or terminate the options in exchange for a cash payment.
+Options granted pursuant to the 2011 Plan may be exercised upon the delivery of written notice to the Company by the optionee, along with payment in cash or check, or such other method as the committee administering the 2011 Plan allowed in its discretion.
+Under the 2011 Plan, there is no automatic acceleration of vesting of the options on a change in control, but the compensation committee has the discretion to, among other things, accelerate the vesting of outstanding options, provide that unexercised options expire on the change in control, require the acquirer to grant replacement awards in lieu of the existing options, or terminate the options in exchange for a cash payment.